Open Accessibility Menu

 If you are having pain, please let us know!
 While you are recovering, your nurses will frequently ask you to rate your pain on a scale of 0 to 10, with “0” being “no pain” and “10” being “the worst pain you can imagine.”
 Reporting pain as a number helps the nurses know how well treatment is working and whether to make any changes.
 Special scales are available for those patients who might have difficulty understanding or using the “number” scale.

-What other techniques may be used to treat postoperative pain while I am in the hospital?
+What other techniques may be used to treat postoperative pain while I am in the health system?

 • PCA (Patient Controlled Analgesia) – This tool allows patients to give themselves intravenous pain relief immediately.
 Using a push button attached to a small pump that is programmed by the nurse, a patient starts the release of pain medicine into the intravenous (IV) line.